What Is Resilience?

 Emotional resilience relates to how we self-regulate our emotional responses to stress and adversity.

-When responding to stressful situations, resilient individuals stay calm, realistic, and measured.
+When responding to stressful situations, individuals with strong wellness skills stay calm, realistic, and measured.
 And, they promote a sense of optimism that might not be shared with others impacted by the adversity.

 Psychological resilience